ndrwptrsn/regional_shipping_api/README.md

 #### Adding Rules

 'Arithmetic' rules are easy to add, simply post to api/rules with a value or value range and a target attribute.
-Date uses date.now() internally, the only allowed target which does not need to be supplied in the eligibility check request.
+Date is the only allowed target value which does not need to be supplied in the eligibility check request (uses new Date()).

 ```
 add 'arithmetic' rule